-M.R.
-Government Arts College, Mannargudi, Thiruvarur district of Tamil Nadu state is affiliated to the Bharathidasan University, Tiruchirapalli and has been industrious in implementing the Choice Based Credit System (CBCS) curricula of the programs as recommended by the affiliating University.
+The institution, M.R.
+Government Arts College, Mannarqudi, Thiruvarur district of Tamil Nadu state is affiliated to the Bharathidasan University, Tiruchirapalli and has been industrious in implementing the Choice Based Credit System (CBCS) curricula of the programs as recommended by the affiliating University.
 Semester system and compartmentalization of the course curricula (as odd & even; each 90 working days or 450 teaching hours) enable effectual coverage of course portions.
 At first, a college calendar is prepared as to guide effective curriculum planning and its implementation by the departments.
 Ahead of each semester, the respective Head of the Departments convenes a staff meeting and allocates the courses among the teachers based on their expertise and course's teaching experience to ensure an effective teaching without any distortion.
 The preference for a course by a staff is also considered appropriately.
 The courses of UG & PG programs are allocated strictly with the number of teaching hours as recommended by the affiliating university so as to ensure coverage of all the topics effectively.
 Accordingly, a well planned time- table (including class hours of languages, allied courses & others) is prepared and provided to department students & staff.
 Consequently, members of staff prepare an approved course plan mentioning the date & hours of their classes and topic/s planned to be handled.
 Any lapses in the course plan are suitably compensated through additional classes and are recorded by the staff.
 Course materials from books/ class notes are provided to students for preparation.
-The continuous internal assessment (CIA) of students based on assignments, seminar, informed class classes and assignments' writings by students to strengthen their understandings of the topics and expose them to additional learning.
+The continuous internal assessment (CIA) of students based on assignments, seminar, informed class tests, two internal tests, a model examination have been the approach to ensure enhanced learning and understanding of various topics of a course.
+Seminar classes and assignments' writings by students to strengthen their understandings of the topics and expose them to additional learning.
 In addition, quiz/ question & answer sessions, interactive & participative learning, student class notes scrutinization are adopted by staff members.
 Similarly, departments organize guest lectures, in-house & regular seminars, conferences, workshops/ lecture workshops, technical sessions as well as facilitate student participation (learners of all levels) in such events organized by other institutions.
-Also, remedial classes for slow learners, feedback for corrective & preventive actions (in curricula and teaching learning process), mentor & mentee system to solve students learning difficulties are practised appropriately.
+Also, remedial classes for slow learners, feedback for corrective & preventive actions (in curricula and teaching - learning process), mentor & mentee system to solve students learning difficulties are practised appropriately.
 LCD based classes using power point presentations by all departments and screening short films to the students of English literature facilitate unambiguous learning and improving communicative skills.
 Maas screening of films of curricula relevance and societal importance are also done.
 Curriculum based industrial / field visits of students are arranged and society/ industry based or real-time research problems are assigned for PG students' project work so as to augment their learning experience.
-The lab/ wet lab experiments, field studies, in-person evaluation of social issues, other evaluations as research components under project work of literature, humanities, science & biology students, serve not only the purpose of project work in their curricula, enhanced learning as well.
+The lab/ wet lab experiments, field studies, inperson evaluation of social issues, other evaluations as research components under project work of literature, humanities, science & biology students, serve not only the purpose of project work in their curricula, enhanced learning as well.